jeanbritz/zap-scripts/fuzzer-scripts/README.md

 ## Watching for specific response string from Fuzzer's results

+> Update 29-10-2022: The script has been updated to allow regex to be specified rather than a constant string.
+For now on it will only log a message in the `State` column if it matches the regex supplied in the `regexToWatch` parameter.

-The script 'watch-fuzz-response.js` can be imported to OWASP ZAP.
+The script `watch-fuzz-response.js` can be imported into OWASP ZAP.

-The use case of this script is when you are fuzzing a specific endpoint and want to watch if a specific string changes given a certain fuzz input.
+The use case of this script is when you are fuzzing a specific endpoint and want to watch if the response contains a specific string or matches a regex pattern given a certain fuzz input.

+### Example

-For example, you are doing an username enumeration and want to check whether the error message changes depending on the username.
+If you are doing an username enumeration and want to check whether the error message changes depending on the username.
-In my case I had a scenario where if I supply an not existing username the error would be:
+In my case I had a scenario where if I supply an non-existing username the error would be:

 ```
 Invalid username or password.
 ```